amanda-yap/leetcode/README.md

-welcome to my leetcode journey (っ º - º ς)
+welcome to my leetcode journey, where i attempt blind 75 (っ º - º ς)